agnelovaz/dali-documentation/docs/native-tutorials/resources.md

 | Mircosoft Icons | .ico |
 | WAP Bitmap | .wbmp |

-Controls should process the provoded url and internally create the matching Image visual.
+Controls should process the provoded url and internally create the matching Image visual.<br>

-Visual creation will automatically determine if the Image is an N_PATCH, SVG, GIF not regular image from the image data.
+Visual creation will automatically determine if the Image is an N_PATCH, SVG, GIF not regular image from the image data.<br>

 #### Image Properties